 Unfortunately, I have yet to visit the new African American museum due to crowds, but I’ve heard wonderful things so far.
 Additionally, The Holocaust Museum is worth visiting – very sobering but valuable experience.
 I admit I am not the world’s biggest art buff, but I enjoy the Freer Gallery (primarily Asian art), and the Hirshhorn Museum and Renwick Gallery for modern contemporary art.

 Although not a Smithsonian, the Newseum is one of my favorites as well.
 It focuses on the evolution/timeline of print and digital media, journalism, and modern news.
 It cost $25 per person, but there are student and senior discounts.
-Furthermore, they are currently running a 15% off promotion if you buy online.
 If any of those topics pique your interest, it’s worth the price!

 Stroll the streets of Georgetown